Taufik-Aegis/android-bootcamp/modules/helloworld.md

 # Hello World

 After we have ADT Bundle installed, we are ready to create our Android application.
-First, we will setup Android Emulator also known as Android Virtual Device (AVD).
+First, we will setup Android Emulator also known as Android Virtual Device (AVD), then create New Android app and run it in Emulator.

 ## Adding new AVD